kabaka/weechat-buffers-script/README.md

 Upon loading the script, you will have a vertical buffers list on the left side of your WeeChat instance.
 You may move this to the right side if you wish.
-No tuning has been done for top and button configurations, so your mileage with those will vary.
+No tuning has been done for top and bottom configurations, so your mileage with those will vary.

 Many things are configurable.
 The settings listed here are found under